 No Name Given: More than likely, every native of the Lower Planes encountered in the series (except for Huszi, the devil encountered in one chapter of Ascension) was using a pseudonym when encountered.
 The reason for this is given in the chapter where Huszi appears: Such creatures must keep their real names secret, because they are needed for various powerful magical spells that can be used against them.

-Old Shame: There is an incident revolving an individual named Vladimir Bloodletter, apparently not only did he and his men murder several Shadowchasers, but he also managed to defeat Jalal in a duel, leaving a blow to Jalal's credibility as a leader and a duelist.
+Old Shame: A few In-Universe examples.
+There is an incident revolving an individual named Vladimir Bloodletter, apparently not only did he and his men murder several Shadowchasers, but he also managed to defeat Jalal in a duel, leaving a blow to Jalal's credibility as a leader and a duelist.
 While the Shadowchasers were victorious, the incident caused their reputation and credibility to decline in some parts of the Shadowkind community, leading to some attempted revolutions.
 As a result, Shadowchasers refuse to talk about it and use any of Bloodletter's cards.
 Tournament of Shadows shows that Jalal does not like being reminded of it.
-(The full story will hopefully be revealed in a Shadowchaser story called Shadowchasers: City of Angels being written by a different author, which seems to currently be on hiatus.)
+(The full story will hopefully be revealed in Shadowchasers City Of Angels being written by a different author, which seems to currently be on hiatus.)

 Another example does not involve the Shadowchasers, but St. Cuthbert's House, a charity organization that Nichole belongs to, and involves a mistake that St. Cuthbert, the Shadow-exclusive deity that they follow, admits to.
 According to legend, eons ago, Cuthbert was an advisor to the powers of Law, and he argued vehemently in support of the Pact Primodial, the document that would put Lucifer in charge of punishing sinners in the afterlife.
 His voice was one of the biggest reasons for the document being approved.
 However, Cuthbert would regret his decision years later, and forever after, when it became apparent that the Prince of Darkness was exploiting loopholes in the document to encourage evil among mortals and increase his personal power, which he still does to this day.
 Cuthbert shifted from Lawful Neutral to Lawful Good as a result, and his dogma became one of retribution against evil.